harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - In the example above, because the default argument is set to `nullptr`, when the function call is made without an argument, it defaults to a null pointer - which the function deals with accordingly.

->[!important] Function overloading with pass-by-value
+>[!important] Function overloading with either pass-by-value or const-pass-by-reference may be better.

+### Pass by address by reference
+-

 ### Pass-by-address vs. pass-by-reference